DeBCR/DeBCR/README.md

 [PhysicalDevice(name='/physical_device:GPU:0', device_type='GPU')]
 ```

-Howeevr, if the output list is empty, please check that you have:
+However, if the output list is empty, please check that you have:
 * available and visible GPU
 * installed and sourced **CUDA Driver** and **CUDA Tollkit** for `CUDA-11.5/7`
 * installed CUDA dependencies for python (see instructions above)